domschrei/mallob/README.md

 Malleability means that the CPU resources allotted to a job may vary _during its execution_ depending on the system's overall load.
 Its current principal (and only) application is massively parallel and distributed multi-tasking SAT solving "on demand".

+### Job Scheduling and Load Balancing

 The system is fully decentralized and features randomized dynamic malleable load balancing realized over message passing (MPI).
 When a new job arrives in the system, it will randomly bounce through the system (corresponding to a random walk) until an idle process adopts it and becomes the job's initial "root" process.
-Then, with the job dynamically updating its demand, the job may receive additional nodes which form a binary tree rooted at the initial process as their central means of communication.
+Then, with the job dynamically updating its demand, the job may receive additional nodes which form a _job tree_, a binary tree rooted at the initial process, as their central means of communication.

 Each root node in the system carries basic information on its job's meta data, such as its current demand, its current volume (= #processes) or its priority.
 A _balancing phase_ consists of one or multiple aggregations (all-reduce collective operations) of this meta data that will be carried out whenever the necessity arises.
 From the globally aggregated measures, each job can compute its new volume and can act accordingly by growing or shrinking its job tree.

+### SAT Solving Engine

+The SAT solving engine of mallob is based on [HordeSat](https://baldur.iti.kit.edu/hordesat/) (Balyo and Sanders 2015) which we adapted to handle malleability.
+We employ portfolio solving using Lingeling-bcj and YalSAT as primary SAT solving backends but are in the process of integrating additional solvers such as CaDiCaL.
+Diversification is done over random seeds, sparse random setting of phase variables, and native diversification of solvers based on Plingeling-ayv and -bcj.

+All communication has been made completely asynchronous and now happens along the job tree.
+We modified HordeSat's clause exchange and made it much more careful, sharing fewer clauses of higher importance saving lots of bandwidth and computation time.
+The clause filters now forget some portion of registered clauses per time interval allowing for clauses to be re-shared after some time.
+We also did additional miscellaneous performance improvements with a significant impact such as the reduction of unnecessary syscalls.

+### Utilization

 In its current evaluation stage, mallob features a number of _simulated client processes_ which read SAT formulae according to "scenario" text files, introduce them to the system as individual jobs, and receive a response from the system when a solution was found or a timeout was hit.
 In the future, we intend to replace simulated client processes with interfaces "from the outer world", e.g. TCP/HTTP/..., to easily connect external applications to mallob.

-mallob also features a single instance mode (`mallob-mono`) where only a single provided SAT formula is solved on the entire set of available cores.
+mallob also features a single instance mode, _mallob-mono_, where only a single provided SAT formula is solved on the entire set of available cores.
-Using this configuration on 1600 hardware threads in parallel in an AWS environment, mallob [scored the first place](https://satcompetition.github.io/2020/downloads/satcomp20slides.pdf#page=36) of the first Cloud Track of the international [SAT Competition 2020](https://satcompetition.github.io/2020/). mallob significantly outperformed the competitors and was the only solver in the whole competition exceeding 300 solved instances (out of 400).
+Using this configuration on 1600 hardware threads in parallel in an AWS environment, mallob [scored the first place](https://satcompetition.github.io/2020/downloads/satcomp20slides.pdf#page=36) of the first Cloud Track of the international [SAT Competition 2020](https://satcompetition.github.io/2020/). mallob significantly outperformed the competitors and was the only solver in the competition exceeding 300 solved instances (out of 400).

 ## Building